LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/schedule-self-paced-learning.md

 ---
-title: "How do I schedule self-paced learning for a student?"
+title: "How do I schedule self-paced learning through a course assignment for a student?"
 isPublished: true
 ---